AusDTO/gov-au-content-guide/_entries/2016-05-04-hyperlinks.md

 You don't need to write `http://` or `https://` when referencing a website.

-If the site's actual URL doesn't use `www` you don't need to write it when you reference it.
-Many
+If the site has a URL route without `www` you don't need to write it when you reference it.
+But keep the `www` if there is only a redirect in place.

-You need to use the full URL when you create a hyperlink.
+You still need to use the full URL when you create a hyperlink.

 **For example**